DigitalSlideArchive/digital_slide_archive/ansible/README.rst

 By default, the deployment places all database, log, and assetstore files in the ``~/.histomicstk`` directory.
 The Digital Slide Archive is run on localhost at port 8080.

+A default administrator account is created with the username ``admin`` and password ``password``.
+The password can be changed after the first start, or a new administrator account with a different username can be created and the default ``admin`` user deleted.
+If you change the administrator user or password, subsequent runs of ``deploy_docker.py`` will require specifying the appropriate user and password or passing the appropriate option to request the username and password on the terminal.

 Update an installation
 ######################